 This event isn’t totally geared up for children, as some of the other festivals are, but it’s a lovely gentle introduction to the festival scene if you were thinking of dipping your toe in.

-The name suggests ‘a natural environment that has not been significantly modified by civilised human activity’ and this festival is set in the most beautiful location.
+The name suggests ‘a natural environment that has not been significantly modified by civilised human activity’.
+This festival is set in the most beautiful location.

 Probably the most well known of the family friendly festivals.
 This is the daddy of them all.